-Birdie’s Nest is a ceiling lamp from Ingo Maurer that converts bulbs in a small bird swarm.
-The lamp spends indirect light grouping the bulbs dynamically around it outgoing from the baldachin.
+Birdie’s Nest is a ceiling lamp from Ingo Maurer that converts bulbs into a small bird swarm.
+The lamp emits indirect light, grouping the bulbs dynamically around it from the canopy.

-Birdie’s Nest is an homage to the bulb.
+Birdie’s Nest is pays homage to the bulb.
 As in many of Ingo Maurer’s lamps, the bulb is the lamps’ design focus.
-Through small baubles Ingo Maurer offers life to the bulbs and observes them from a scarcely known perspective.
-The idea of the vivid, flying bulb is also seen at the Lucellino lamp and the Birdie Chandelier.
+Through small baubles, Ingo Maurer offers life to the bulbs and observes them from a scarcely known perspective.
+The idea of the vivid, flying bulb is also seen with the Lucellino lamp and the Birdie Chandelier.